Veneno (TV series)

-Veneno (previously Veneno: Vida y Muerte de un Icono) is a 2020 Spanish biographical television limited series, created by Javier Ambrossi and Javier Calvo that aired on Atresplayer Premium in Spain from 29 March to 25 October 2020.
+Veneno (previously Veneno: Vida y Muerte de un Icono) is a Spanish biographical television limited series, created by Javier Ambrossi and Javier Calvo that aired on Atresplayer Premium in Spain from 29 March to 25 October 2020.
 The series, which tells the life and death of Spanish transgender singer and television personality Cristina Ortiz Rodríguez, better known by the nickname "La Veneno", is based on the biography ¡Digo!
 Ni puta ni santa.
 Las memorias de La Veneno by Valeria Vegas.

-The full season was scheduled to be released on 29 March 2020 on subscription streaming platform Atresplayer Premium but, due to the 2019-20 coronavirus pandemic, production and post-production could not be completed.
+The full season was scheduled to be released on 29 March 2020 on subscription streaming platform Atresplayer Premium but, due to the COVID-19 pandemic, production and post-production could not be completed.
 Thus, only the first of eight episodes aired on that date.
 The second episode aired on 28 June 2020.
 The third episode aired on 20 September 2020, and the rest of the episodes were released on a weekly basis.
 The series' soundtrack including cover versions by Amaia, Álex de Lucas and Jedet as well as the original song "Nunca Debiste Cruzar el Mississippi" by Leiva, was released on digital platforms on 29 October.

 Veneno premiered internationally on HBO Max starting 19 November 2020.

-In December 2021, Atresmedia reported the development of a sequel, Vestidas de azul, in 2022.
+A sequel series, Vestidas de azul, premiered in December 2023.

 Background

 In May 2019 it was announced that Javier Calvo and Javier Ambrossi were in talks to produce, write and direct a biopic about the life of Spanish transgender TV personality "La Veneno" for Atresmedia.
 In November 2019 the cast was confirmed, with Jedet, Daniela Santiago and Isabel Torres being selected to play the main character, Cristina Ortiz, in the series.
 The selection was very well received by the general public who thanked the duo for choosing three genuine transgender women to play a transgender woman.
-Filming began on December 16 in Isleta del Moro, a small town in the province of Almería.
+Filming began on 16 December in Isleta del Moro, a small town in the province of Almería.
 Production later extended to Adra, Valencia and the Community of Madrid (with special focus at the Casa de Campo) and was scheduled to last four months, ending in March 2020.
-Production was shut in early March due to Spain's national lockdown, decreed on March 14 and caused by the 2019-20 coronavirus pandemic, which had already infected over 5,000 people by that date.
+Production was shut in early March due to Spain's national lockdown, decreed on 14 March and caused by the 2019-20 coronavirus pandemic, which had already infected over 5,000 people by that date.

-On January 17 and 25, the first two teasers were posted on social media.
-On January 28 it was announced that the series would be released on Atresmedia Premium in March 2020.
-The official release date was revealed on February 14.
-The series' poster was revealed on March 6 with the final trailer being released a week later.
+On 17 and 25 January, the first two teasers were posted on social media.
+On 28 January it was announced that the series would be released on Atresmedia Premium in March 2020.
+The official release date was revealed on 14 February.
+The series' poster was revealed on 6 March with the final trailer being released a week later.